scdenney/ba3_text_as_data/assignments/week06.md

   - Any topics with probability 0?
   - Briefly interpret what this suggests

-Write 2–4 sentences per document in your `README.md` for this week.
+Write 2–4 sentences per document in your `README.md` for this week (in addition the the short relections below).

 ---